Perivale, Ealing

 Perivale’s grade I listed church of St Mary the Virgin is one of the quaintest and oldest churches in Middlesex, with its various parts dating from most centuries since the twelfth.
 The church closed for regular worship in 1972 and is now cared for by a group of volunteers who organise chamber and instrumental concerts here.

-Nowadays, just over half the residents of Perivale are white and the largest minority is of Indian descent.
+Nowadays, 46 per cent of Perivale’s residents are white, and a quarter of those are Polish (Greenford is London’s Little Warsaw).
+Fifteen per cent of all residents are of Indian birth or descent.
 In most respects, Perivale’s socio-economic profile is representative of the borough as a whole, but a little more affluent.

-Perivale Wood is an ancient woodland formerly known as Braddish Wood, and privately owned by the Selborne Society.
-This is the second oldest nature reserve in the country but is not generally open to the public.
+Perivale Wood is ancient woodland formerly known as Braddish Wood, and privately owned by the Selborne Society.
+This is the second oldest nature reserve in the country but is only open to the public on occasional days.

 Postal district: Greenford, UB6